 Fellow of the Higher Education Academy (FHEA) UK.

-Active researcher in the area of material/biomaterial science: currently involved in a project
+Active researcher in the area of wearable technology for sports performance.

-Active researcher in the area of medical textiles concerning individuals who are wheelchair users.
+Active researcher in the area of medical textiles.

 Specialist interest in surface modification using atmospheric plasma processes.

 Specialist interest in textile testing and specification development

 Specialist interest in colour analysis: colour science and classification systems

 2020 - Present: The project seeks to understand female athletes in high-risk sports and those that have suffered from ACL injuries.
 This project will review anatomical study and the effects of bracing.
 The aim is to design a prototype to support pre/post ACL recovery (with Professor James Self - of Health Professions, Faculty of Health, Psychology and Social Care)

 2017 – 2018: Innovation and Product Development Cluster Bid: An investigation of mycelium as a textile for use in apparel, (with Jane Wood, MMU) (£1,000).